klum-dsl/klum-ast/README.md

 ## Basic usage:

-ConfigDSL consists of four Annotations: `@DSL`, `@Field`, `@Key` and `@Owner`.
+KlumDSL consists of a number of Annotations:

-`DSL` annotates all domain classes, i.e. classes of objects to be generated via the DSL.
+`@DSL` annotates all domain classes, i.e. classes of objects to be generated via the DSL.

-`Key` annotates the optional key field of a dsl object (see below).
+`@Key` annotates the optional key field of a dsl object (see below).

-`Owner` annotates the optional owner field of a dsl object.
+`@Owner` annotates the optional owner field of a dsl object.

-`Field` is an optional field to further configure the handling of specific fields (esp. naming).
+`@Field` is an optional field to further configure the handling of specific fields (esp. naming).

+`@Validation` and `@Validate` provide automatic validation of model values.

+`@PostCreate` and `@PostApply` can be used to designate lifecycle methods.

 ### @DSL
-DSL is used to designate a DSL-Configuration object, which is enriched using the AST Transformation.
+DSL is used to designate a DSL/Model object, which is enriched using the AST Transformation.

 The DSL annotation leads to the creation of a couple of useful methods.